Ocular melanosis: Primary Acquired Melanosis

 A light brown, patchy appearance of primary acquired melanosis (PAM).

-PAM is a potentially cancerous lesion of the conjunctiva, which has a higher risk of transforming into a malignant melanoma in white persons.
+PAM is a potentially cancerous lesion of the conjunctiva, which has a higher risk of transforming into a melanoma in white persons.
 Nearly 75% of all melanomas that arise from the conjunctiva have been found to have occurred in the setting of PAM.
 It is different from BCEM because there is a proliferation, or an increase in the number of melanocytes, which is attributed to greater risk of neoplasia formation.
 However, PAM may occur without atypia, which has no risk of malignant transformation, or with atypia.
 It is very important to determine at which age the lesion was first noticed because it is more likely to be a benign nevus, or mole, the earlier it is found.
 It may appear similar to BCEM since the lesion may also be flat, brown or blue-gray, and diffuse throughout the conjunctiva, but it is almost always only found on one eye.